ple1n/awesome/philosophy2.md

 - The exact means to such socialism is left to readers.

 The socialism of last century was Kafkaesque.
 The next one shouldnt be.

-It's then imperative to think what should this whole theory of Kafkaism land in.
-The various ideologies of past century have been dealing with class struggle, production, races, various aspirations.
-Imminent development in the future can drastically change the goals we want to pursue.
-I'd want to anchor the thought onto something that will probably, persist into foreseeable future for a quite a long time.
-That the very goal of next socialism should target the problem of _Kafkaesque predicatement_ of individuals itself.

-Is socialism just about bread, or the production of material goods, or the triumph of a society maybe of some specific race?
-All of them will eventually fall into some sort of Kafkaesque dystopia in various corners unseen in the official propaganda.
-Think this idea as a pointer that points far into future, rather a specific prescription of the blueprint of a future socialism.

 # Dialectics and classical logic